wkdgmr/wkdmod/README.md

 - (Hellfire only) Fixed a bug where killing Nakrul on Android devices results in a crash

 **RECOMMENDED GAME SETTINGS FOR WKDMOD**
-- **WARNING SINGLEPLAYER GAMEMODE IS UNSTABLE AT THIS TIME DO NOT PLAY**
 - <a href="https://github.com/wkdgmr/wkdmod/blob/5d408772fc32f20652193196221e57e9a8e1692b/diablo.ini" target="_blank" rel="noopener noreferrer">DOWNLOAD PRECONFIGURED SETTINGS FILE</a> place this file into the **devxmods/wkdmod folder in %appdata%/roaming/** (or whatever location the game data is located depending on device you are playing on)
 - Multiplayer (Select Loopback to play solo offline)
 - SP QUESTS IN MP OFF